feelinglovelynow/ace-graph-database/README.md

             actsInMovie: { // Relationship: actsInMovie
               id: 'ManyToMany',
               props: {
                 _salary: { id: 'RelationshipProp', x: { dataType: 'number' } } // This is a relationship prop (actsInMovie > _salary).
-When calling ace() with QueryByNode or QueryByRelationship, it is helpful for relationship props to start with an underscore.
+When calling ace() with NodeQuery or RelationshipQuery, it is helpful for relationship props to start with an underscore.
 Starting relationship props with an underscore helps identify which props are node props (do not start with underscore) and which props are relationship props (start with underscore)
               }
             }
           }